-Less is more when we’re talking about good and highly-converting website design.
-In terms of aesthetics, the simplicity and minimalism should be reflected in stripped-down visual elements.
+Less is more when we’re talking about good and highly converting website design.
+In terms of aesthetics, simplicity and minimalism should be reflected in stripped-down visual elements.
 This ascetic approach to design will allow calls to action to stand out and be the most prominent element on the page.

 Many companies make a mistake and burden their websites by using various flashy visual effects, color gradients, and dramatic drop shadows believing that their visitors will be taken by that snazzy design, but they only reduce the visibility and conspicuousness of their CTAs.

-The colors of these CTAs and backgrounds should be contrasting but yet complementary, as that’s how you’ll highlight the buttons’ interactivity, thus prompting your visitors to convert.
+The colors of these CTAs and backgrounds should be contrasting but yet complimentary, as that’s how you’ll highlight the buttons’ interactivity, thus prompting your visitors to convert.